What Are Cluster Headaches?

 • Visual disturbances called auras.
 This includes seeing bright flashing dots or lights, blind spots, or wavy or jagged lines.

 Each cluster headache attack doesn’t last as long as a migraine attack.
-The longest an attack will last is 3 hours.
+The longest an attack will last is three hours.

-People with migraine often feel better if they lie still.
+People with migraines often feel better if they lie still.
 People with cluster headaches often can’t sit still because of intense pain.
 They are often restless or anxious.

 Never Miss a Beat!